mosra/magnum-bindings/doc/python/magnum.math.rst

     In the C++ API, math types are commonly used via :cpp:`typedef`\ s in the root namespace, only library-level generic code uses things like :dox:`Math::Vector<size, T> <Math::Vector>`.
-Since Python doesn't have templates or generics, there are no generic variants in the `magnum.math` module, all the concrete types are in the root module with the same names as in the C++ variant.
+Since Python doesn't have templates or generics, there are no generic variants in the :ref:`magnum.math` module, all the concrete types are in the root module with the same names as in the C++ variant.